EW-10/AI-Agents-Capstone/README.md

 This project is designed to work within Antigravity.

-Please see a diagram of project structure in the repository: Project-Structure.PNG
+Please see a diagram of project structure in the repository-- Project-Structure.PNG

 1. Download and install Antigravity 2.0
 2. Create the folder: %USERPROFILE%/agy2-projects/my-first-project/